SlerpE/highCompute.py/README.md

 *   **Local LLM Integration:** Works with your own LLM server (e.g., llama.cpp, Ollama, LM Studio, vLLM with an OpenAI-compatible endpoint).
 *   **Compute Levels:**
     *   **Low:** Direct query to the LLM for a quick response.
-Generates N tokens.
+This is a standard chat mode.
+Generates N tokens—for example, solving a task may only consume 7,000 tokens.
-    *   **Medium:** Single-level task decomposition into subtasks, solving them, and synthesizing the answer.
+    *   **Medium:** Single-level task decomposition into subtasks, solving them, and synthesizing the final answer.
 Suitable for moderately complex queries.
-The number of generated tokens roughly squares compared to Low compute.
-Generates N² tokens.
+The number of generated tokens is approximately 10-15x higher compared to Low Compute (average value, depends on the task): if solving a task in Low Compute took 700 tokens, Medium level would require around 7,000 tokens.
-    *   **High:** Two-level task decomposition (stages → steps), solving individual steps, synthesizing stage results, and generating a final comprehensive answer.
+    *   **High:** Two-level task decomposition (stages → steps), solving individual steps, synthesizing stage results, and generating the final answer.
 Designed for highly complex and multi-component tasks.
-The number of generated tokens roughly cubes compared to Low compute.
-Generates N³ tokens.
+The number of generated tokens is approximately 100-150x higher compared to Low Compute: if solving a task in Low Compute took 700 tokens, High level would require around 70,000 tokens.
+*   **Flexible Compute Adjustment:** You can freely adjust the Compute Level for each query individually.
+For example, initiate the first query in High Compute, then switch to Low mode, and later use Medium Compute to solve a specific problem mid-chat.

 ## ⚙️ How It Works: Computation Levels